CSVADWinter25/Assignments/Assignment_1.md

-# Draw a face with code / Sraw a face by hand
+# Draw a face with code / Draw a face by hand

 1. Install the [Processing](https://processing.org/download) programming environment.